runatlantis/org/GOVERNANCE.md

 - Exhibiting sound technical judgment through PR contributions
 - Exhibiting sound technical judgment through PR reviews
 - Sponsored by a Maintainer
-  - With no objections from other Maintainers or Steering Commitee
+  - With no objections from other Maintainers or Steering Committee
   - Done through PR to update the OWNERS file

 #### Responsibilities and privileges

-The following apply to the part of codebase for which one would be a core-contributor in an `OWNERS` file.
+The following applies to the part of the codebase for which one would be a core-contributor in an `OWNERS` file.

 - Core-contributor status may be a precondition to accepting large code contributions
-- Demonstrate sound technical judgement
+- Demonstrate sound technical judgment
 - Responsible for project quality control via code reviews
-  - Focus on holistic acceptance of contribution such as dependencies with other features, backwards / forwards compatibility, API and flag definitions, etc
+  - Focus on holistic acceptance of contributions such as dependencies with other features, backward / forwards compatibility, API and flag definitions, etc
 - Expected to be responsive to review requests (inactivity may result in suspension until active again)
 - Mentor Members